quite/mumla/README.md

 There is a small [landing page](https://mumla-app.gitlab.io/), that also has information about [Beta releases](https://mumla-app.gitlab.io/beta/).

+## Translations

+If you want to help out translating Mumla, the project is [on Weblate](https://hosted.weblate.org/engage/mumla/) (Thanks for free hosting of libre project!)

 ## Building on GNU/Linux

 TODO: humla-spongycastle should be built as a sub-project of Humla's Gradle,